 Thyme is most known as a Mediterranean herb with medical purposes as well as a wonderful culinary addition to savory dishes.
 German Thyme is very similar, except it does very well in cold, harsh climates.
-I live in Colorado, where extreme temperatures are common and arid, rugged terrain is expected.
-I chose German Thyme in my garden instead of the traditional Common Thyme.
+I live in Montana and chose German Thyme in my garden instead of the traditional Common Thyme.
 Growing and harvesting thyme is really quite easy.

-Trim back thyme during the fall and mulch around the roots of the plant.
+Trim back thyme during the fall before the first frost.
+Thyme should be trimmed back right before you reach the wooded area of the plant.
+Once pruned, mulch around the roots of the plant.
+I usually use crushed leaves.
 This protects thyme for deep freezes so that it will come back, thriving, year after year.

 Related: Why You Should Grow Lavender